Fans of El Cortez’s floral carpet can now own a square of Vegas history

 “We want to maintain that historic feel,” said general manager Adam Wiesberg.
 “The old-timers know staff from 30, 40, 50 years ago, and the millennials come because it’s the last holdout of authenticity in Las Vegas.”

 Though the carpet does not share the same lore as the property, it does have an ardent fan base.
-Alex Meschi, a 20-year resident, integrated the pattern into his art projects.
+Alex Meschi, a 20-year resident, integrated the pattern into his clothing line.
 “I made it a point to spotlight the carpet in various forms of print and digital, paying homage to our second home,” he said.
 “So many stickers slapped around our city.”
 Last last year, Vaughn started photographing the carpet, a forbidden activity that led to her expulsion from the property.
 However, she had snapped enough pictures to create 100 pins of the carpet design.
 The entire collection, which she sells through her company, Battle Born, sold out.

 After hearing an outcry from carpet enthusiasts, Wiesberg decided to set aside some remnants.
 The gift shop will offer 16-by-16-inch sections for about $19 each.
 The 100 pieces are “old new stock,” or backup fabric for repairs.
-Wood plans to acquire a square and pair it with her other vintage piece, an original leather couch from the Golden Nugget.
+Wood plans to acquire a square and pair it with her other vintage piece, an original leather booth couch from the Golden Nugget.
 “I will use it as an area rug,” she said.

 Wiesberg hopes visitors will grow to accept — if not love — the new carpet, which was made by the same company and also resembles a botanical garden after a tropical storm.
 “The new carpet is gorgeous,” he said.
 “Give it a chance.”
 Wood approves, calling it “brilliant.”
 But Vaughn feels a sense of loyalty to the oldies, which in Vegas can mean artifacts from the early aughts.